cybercomgroup/fintech-hack/README.md

     geth --testnet

+## Important!

+If you have real ether, or any other cryptocurrency for that matter, back up your wallets/private keys well.
+Almost all security problems with cryptocurrency are about losing access to one's own funds, not about funds stolen.
+Remember to test that your backups work.

 ## Basics

 Ethereum is a blockchain that supports developing smart contracts, in addition to having a cryptocurrency (Ether) similar to Bitcoin.